favstats/myblogdown/content/post/hoax_papers.md

 ## Scimago Journal & Country Rank Data

 Next, I combine the article data with the [Scimago Journal & Country Rank Database](https://www.scimagojr.com/) to get Journal Rankings.

+There is a great package out there called [sjrdata](https://ikashnitsky.github.io/2018/sjrdata-package/) by [Ilya Kashnitsky](https://twitter.com/ikashnitsky) which makes all the journal ranking data from Scimago available.

 ### Merging and Overview